KristenLingwood-zz/GetTheGist_backend/README.md

 ### Endpoints

-Endpoints can be accessed publically, but are designed to serve the front end single page app found [here](https://github.com/KristenLingwood/GetTheGist_frontend)
+Endpoints can be accessed publicly, but are designed to serve the front end single page app found [here](https://github.com/KristenLingwood/GetTheGist_frontend)

 #### '/gist'